mikecreighton/reading-practice/README.md

 - I didn't know React when I started building this.
 But I had some experience building a back-end with Python and Flask.
 - I used a combination of [Phind](https://www.phind.com/), [Cursor](https://cursor.sh/), and [GitHub Copilot](https://github.com/features/copilot) to create this from scratch.
 - I used Phind for the ground-up approach.
 It walked me step-by-step through the architecture and ins-and-outs of React.
+I only used the Phind model, not GPT-4.
+It's pretty dang good, but it missed a couple minor implementation details here and there in the code it generated.
 - I used Cursor to help me with specific implementation questions that benefitted from my actual code as part of the context.
+This helped me close the gaps in Phind.
 - I used GitHub Copilot for its super-charged auto-complete capabilities.
 I don't think I can code without GitHub Copilot anymore.
 It's such an accelerant.
 - I didn't touch ChatGPT because I wanted to use this project as a means of testing out Phind, Cursor, and GitHub Copilot as a new development environment / workflow.
 - This app has been dogfooded with a 7 year-old and a 10 year-old, and they seem to get a kick out of it.
 So much so that it's hard to get them to stop using it.
 They were the reason a "humor" slider was added to the interface.